Royal Canadian Henley Rowing Course

 The Royal Canadian Henley Rowing Course is a rowing facility that is located in Port Dalhousie, St. Catharines, Ontario, Canada.
 The facility was constructed in 1903 as a permanent venue for the Royal Canadian Henley Regatta.
 The facility is located on the Martindale Pond.

 In 1966, the facility was renovated.
 It was also renovated extensively in 1999 to stage the 1999 World Rowing Championships.
-The venue also hosted the 1970 World Rowing Championships and the rowing competitions at the 2015 Pan American Games.
+The venue also hosted the 1970 and 2024 World Rowing Championships, along with the rowing competitions at the 2015 Pan American Games.
 To stage the Games, the venue was again renovated in 2014.

 The venue is classified by World Rowing as an "A" class venue.

-An $820,000 upgrade was undertaken for the 2015 Pan American Games.

 Lake specifications

 The lake's dimensions follow the FISA rules for a rowing lake suitable for hosting a World Rowing Championship, World Rowing Cup, Pan American Games or Olympic regatta: